recepilhanli/C-Voice-Chat/README.md

 # C# Voice Chat
-I created this project for my game server but you can use it whatever you want.
+Although initially developed for my game server, this project is versatile and can be adapted to various purposes.